nf-core/modules/README.md

 ### Defining inputs, outputs and parameters
 - A module file SHOULD only define inputs and outputs as parameters.
 Additionally,
     - it MUST define threads or resources where required for a particular process using `task.cpus`
-    - it MUST be possible to pass additional parameters to the tool as a command line string via the `params.<MODULE>_args` parameter.
+    - ~~it MUST be possible to pass additional parameters to the tool as a command line string via the `params.<MODULE>_args` parameter.~~
+    - it MUST be possible to pass additional parameters as a [nextflow Map](https://www.nextflow.io/docs/latest/script.html#maps) through an additional input channel `val(options)` [Details require discussion].
     - All NGS modules MUST accept a triplet [name, single_end, reads] as input.
 The single-end boolean values MUST be specified through the input channel and not inferred from the data e.g. [here](https://github.com/nf-core/tools/blob/028a9b3f9d1ad044e879a1de13d3c3a25a06b9a7/nf_core/pipeline-template/%7B%7Bcookiecutter.name_noslash%7D%7D/modules/nf-core/fastqc.nf#L13).
 - Process names MUST be all uppercase.
 - Each process MUST emit a file `<TOOL>.version.txt` containing a single line with the software's version in the format `v<VERSION_NUMBER>`.
 - All outputs MUST be named using `emit`.
+- A Process MUST NOT contain a `when` statement.
+- Optional inputs need development on the nextflow side.
+In the meanwhile, "fake files" MAY be used to work around this issue.

 ### Atomicity
 - Software that can be piped together SHOULD be added to separate module files unless there is an run-time, storage advantage in implementing in this way e.g. `bwa mem | samtools view -C -T ref.fasta` to output CRAM instead of SAM.

+### Resource requirements
+- Each module MUST define a label `process_low`, `process_medium` or `process_high` to declare resource requirements. (*These flags will be ignored outside of nf-core and the developer is free to define adequate resource requirements*)

 ### Publishing results
 - The module MUST accept the parameters `params.out_dir` and `params.publish_dir` and MUST publish results into `${params.out_dir}/${params.publish_dir}`.
 - The `publishDirMode` MUST be configurable via `params.publish_dir_mode`
 - The module MUST accept a parameter `params.publish_results` accepting at least
-    - `"none"`, to publish no files at all, and
+    - `"none"`, to publish no files at all,
-    - `"default"`, to publish a sensible selection of files.
+    - a glob pattern which is initalized to a sensible default value.

-    It MAY accept further options.
+    It MAY accept `"logs"` to publish relevant log files, or other flags, if applicable.

 - To ensure consistent naming, files SHOULD be renamed according to the `$name` variable before returning them.

 ### Testing